Research Group on Cyber War and Peace

 With the announcement on 30 June 2017 that the Australian Defence Force (ADF) has established a new Information Warfare Division, the research group will pay special attention to basic research supportive of the digital revolution that the ADF has launched.

-Notable scholarly research publications in 2016 and 2017* include:Australia Re-armed: Future Needs for Cyber Enabled Warfare The Military Cyber-Maturity Model - Preparing Modern Cyber-Enabled Military Forces for Future Conflicts Integrating Cyber Survivability into ADF Platform Development Australia’s Response to Advanced Technology Threats Human Capital for Cyber Security: the Australian Case Killer Artificial Intelligence Lethal Autonomous Weapons Systems: Proliferation, Disengagement and Disempowerment Australia's Response to Advanced Technology Threats Robots Writing Chinese and Fighting Pre-emption is Victory: Aggravated Nuclear Instability in the Information Age (in print) The Cyber Simulation Terrain: Towards an open source cyber effects simulation ontology System of systems cyber effects simulation ontology Balancing War and Justice Impulses in Cyberspace Getting Cyber-Security Policies that Penetrate Australian Defence Acquisitions
+Notable scholarly research publications from 2016 to 2018* include:Australia Re-armed: Future Needs for Cyber Enabled Warfare The Military Cyber-Maturity Model - Preparing Modern Cyber-Enabled Military Forces for Future Conflicts Integrating Cyber Survivability into ADF Platform Development Australia’s Response to Advanced Technology Threats Human Capital for Cyber Security: the Australian Case Killer Artificial Intelligence Lethal Autonomous Weapons Systems: Proliferation, Disengagement and Disempowerment Australia's Response to Advanced Technology Threats Cyber Security in China: The next Wave Robots Writing Chinese and Fighting Pre-emption is Victory: Aggravated Nuclear Instability in the Information Age (in print) The Cyber Simulation Terrain: Towards an open source cyber effects simulation ontology System of systems cyber effects simulation ontology Balancing War and Justice Impulses in Cyberspace Getting Cyber-Security Policies that Penetrate Australian Defence Acquisitions

 - Cyber-enabled War: ontology, military maturity and ADF capability